 - In severe cases, parsley oil can also damage the kidneys and cause seizures.

 - Myristicin can directly reach your unborn baby as it can travel through your placenta and reach your unborn baby’s body.
 Once it reaches your baby, it can affect the rate at which the heart beats, often leading to an increase in heart rate.

 - Myristicin can also cause other side effects like dizziness and loss of balance (1).

 - If you are in the habit of having green teas that contain parsley extract and parsley seeds, it could potentially increase the amount of apiol and myristicin you consume on a regular basis.
 As stated earlier, a high amount of these parsley oils can have a disturbing effect on both the mother and the unborn baby.

 - Parsley oil, in large amounts, can also cause hemoglobin issues in your unborn baby’s blood.

 - In some cases, eating parsley when pregnant can also lead to some allergies or reactions, especially if you are sensitive to other plants like fennel, coriander, carrots, celery or dill.
 Those who regularly come in contact with parsley experience allergic reactions where the skin turns more sensitive towards sunlight (2).

 While it is not safe to consume parsley during pregnancy, you can use it to garnish food.

 Once your doctor gives you the go-ahead to have parsley as a garnish during your pregnancy, try out some recipes we list here.
-Moreover, if your doctor asks you to avoid any ingredient, please use a substitute:
+If your doctor asks you to avoid any ingredient listed, please use a substitute instead:

 1. Potato Leek Soup: